ttwange/divvy_data_engineering_project/README.md

 # Divvy ETL Project

-Welcome to the Divvy ETL (Extract, Transform, Load) project!
+Welcome to the Divvy End-to-End data engineering project!
 This project aims to automate the process of downloading, transforming, and analyzing Divvy bike data using a combination of technologies including Docker, Google Cloud, Prefect, and more.

 ## Project Overview
 The project structure is organized as follows: